 Water bottle – Hydrate, hydrate, hydrate.
 A portable water bottle is always a great idea.
 Tervis makes all sorts with school logos, their initials or just plain pretty or cool.
 Students also love the S’well bottles.

 Safe Dorm Vaults takes up very little space and can be attached either to a security cable or a bolt.
 It is designed specifically to comply with residence hall and apartment lease regulations which do not allow it to be mounted on the wall or bedposts.
 I was so impressed with the Dorm Vault that I reached out to the owner to learn more about his company.
 He agreed to offer readers of our blog a 10% discount.
 Just use the code HUH10OFF.
 Students can keep any important papers, credit cards, medication, their passport or jewelry in it and feel comfortable.

 School gear – Whether it is to a football game or just to class, they are going to want to show their school pride, so t-shirts, sweatshirts, sweatpants – really just about anything that screams their college logo will do.
 You can also find room décor with their logo on it.
 Check Fansedge, Fanatics, Life Is Good or their local Target or Walmart for any of these.
 Even Etsy and Overstock carry college logoed items.
 Just type in your University and search away.
-You may also want to check out Macy’s NCAA collection– they have apparel and accessories for most colleges.

 First Aid Kit – Filled with band-aids, Neosporin, Tylenol, Ibuprofen, a thermometer, tums, and any medication and vitamins they take.